-+Biol 156L-Natural History of the Hawaiian Islands Lab (1)
++Biol 156L-Natural History of the Hawaiian Islands Lab (1) CoReq: Biol 156 (or prior completion)

 Field trips to accompany Biology 156, Natural History of the Hawaiian Islands: required as part of the lecture course whenever offered with the course.
 Laboratory exercises will be completed during the field trips.
 (3 lab hrs.)